 Fast social impact takes place when women can provide for their families.
 And it's sustainable.

-We enable these women to start micro enterprises ranging from selling charcoal and rice to running local-style restaurants and produce stalls at the local market.
-The process also raises the status of women who traditionally lack financial independence and therefore a voice in family decision-making.
+We enable these women to start micro-enterprises ranging from selling charcoal and rice to running local-style restaurants and produce stalls at the local market.
+The process also raises the status of women who traditionally lack financial independence and, therefore, a voice in family decision-making.

 Real life stories